Our coffered ceiling style options will help you create a unique look for your project. The following features affect

 2. the Grid – the grid itself (mainrunners and crosstees) comes in 2 designs, 3″ wide and 2″ wide.
 The 3″ wide grid is plain and looks more like a beam.
 It is the most popular.
 We also offer a 2″ wide grid which has a detail in the center.
 The 2″ grid is usually used in very small rooms.

 3. the Depth of Coffer (or drop-in panel) – we offer the Deep Coffer, Medium Coffer and also a Flat Panel style.
 If you have 8’6″ ceilings and higher, you can easily use the Deep Coffer style.
 If you have 8′ ceilings, the Medium Coffer would be a good choice, but you can also use the Deep Coffer.
 If you have low ceilings or just want a flat look, you can go with our flat panel.

-4. the Specie of Wood and Color – we manufacture the coffered ceilings in Poplar, Red Oak, Knotty Alder, Knotty Pine, Ash, Soft Maple, Cherry and Walnut.
-We also offer custom-made coffered ceilings in other domestic and imported hard-woods.
-Poplar is our least expensive wood, and it can be painted, or it can be stained beautifully in medium to dark cherry, walnut or mahogany colors.
+4. the Specie of Wood and Color – we manufacture the coffered ceilings in Poplar, Red Oak, Knotty Alder, Knotty Pine, Soft Maple and Cherry.
+We also offer custom-made coffered ceilings in other domestic and imported hardwoods.
+Poplar and Knotty Pine are our least expensive woods.
+Poplar can be painted or it can be stained beautifully in medium to dark cherry, walnut or mahogany colors.
 We offer custom cabinet-grade finishing to match the color of your choice. (see finishing)

 The grid shown in this photo is 3 inches wide and is smooth on the face.
 It looks more like a beam and is typically laid out 32 inches on center for the Deep Coffer and 30″ on center for the Medium Coffer style.